-Determination of Phage Number (PFU/mL) = $\left(\frac{\text{Number of plaques}}{\text{Dilution factor}}\right) \times \text{Volume of phage solution plated (mL) [26].
-(4)}$
+Equation 4: Determination of Phage Number (PFU/mL) = $(\frac{\text{Number of plaques}}{\text{Dilution factor}}) \times \text{Volume of phage solution}$ plated (mL) (Vonasek et al., 2014).

 2.2.14.
-Assessment of the antimicrobial activity of nano biocomposite
+Assessment of the Antimicrobial Activity of Nano BioComposite

 The antimicrobial activity of the electrospun active nanofibers was evaluated using the disk diffusion method.
-Discs (6 mm in diameter) were prepared from electrospun PCL/PVA/BNC/bacteriophage fibers and placed onto a Muller Hinton Agar (MHA) plate pre-inoculated with an Escherichia coli suspension at a concentration of $10^{10}$ CFU/mL.
+Discs (6 mm in diameter) were prepared from electrospun PCL/PVA/BNC/bacteriophage fibers and placed onto a Muller Hinton Agar (MHA) plate pre-inoculated with an Escherichia coli suspension at a concentration of 1010 CFU/mL.
 Nanofibers without the phage served as the negative control, while a disc containing ampicillin was selected as the positive control.
-Subsequently, the plates were incubated at $37^{\circ}$ C for 24 hours, after which the antimicrobial activity was assessed by measuring the diameter of the inhibition zone [27].
+Subsequently, the plates were incubated at 37°C for 24 hours, after which the antimicrobial activity was assessed by measuring the diameter of the inhibition zone (Topuz et al., 2021).

 2.2.15.
-Assessment of the antimicrobial efficacy of immobilized phages over time
+Assessment of the Antimicrobial Efficacy of Immobilized Phages Over Time

 To evaluate the long-term antimicrobial efficacy of phages immobilized on electrospun fibers, the active nanofibers were stored in an airtight container at room temperature (25°C) for one month.
 Saturated barium chloride was used to maintain a relative humidity of 80-86% throughout the storage period.
 The host bacterium underwent incubation at 37°C for 24 hours.
-Subsequently, a bacterial suspension was prepared with a dilution of 10 CFU/mL.
+Subsequently, a bacterial suspension was prepared with a dilution of 103 CFU/mL.
 Circular slices (2 cm in diameter) were extracted from both active and control nanofibers and immersed in 9 mL of the bacterial suspension.
 Bacterial counts in the suspension were measured at seven time points-days 1, 5, 10, 15, 20, 25, and 30-following the storage of active and control nanofibers.